Externships: Information for Volunteers

 - May 2 (Mon.) through Aug.
 31 (Wed.) – EXTERNSHIP RECRUITMENT PERIOD.
 Identify externship hosts and sites, and gather descriptions to be posted for students

 - By Sep.
-2 (Fri.) – Brian posts externship descriptions in the Tunnel (Carleton's externship/internship database) and starts promoting the opportunities to students
+2 (Fri.) – The Career Center posts externship descriptions in the Tunnel (Carleton's externship/internship database) and starts promoting the opportunities to students

 - Oct.
 3 (Mon.) – Deadline for student externship applications to be submitted to the Tunnel.